isomerpages/govtech-gobusiness-main/pages/solutionrepo/199201624D-Sngtl-Endpont-Scurty-G.md

 **Description**

-Singtel Endpoint Security provides comprehensive protection for SMEs’ endpoints, from mobile devices to desktops/laptop, with security solutions that analyze malicious behavior while offering real-time threat and data protection.
+Singtel Endpoint Security provides comprehensive protection for SMEs' endpoints, from mobile devices to desktops/laptop, with security solutions that analyze malicious behavior while offering real-time threat and data protection.
 The solution provides high levels of protection against new and existing threats, powered by cloud-based security solutions.
 While cyberattacks cannot be controlled, SMEs can prevent the risk to their business data and system integrity due to unintended error.

 ## Solution Packages Option(s)